 Opt for quick-lock extension poles.
 The other option is screw-thread types, which tend to loosen with motion.
-This one comes with a special conversion tip to make all threaded tools GT compatible, so that you won't have to worry about changing poles.
-Painting experts recommend getting both a 6- to 12-foot extension pole for higher ceilings and a two to four footer for tighter spots.
+This one comes with a special conversion tip to make all threaded tools GT compatible so that you won't have to worry about changing poles.
+Painting experts recommend getting both a 6- to 12-foot extension pole for higher ceilings and a 2 to 4-footer for tighter spots.
 Any larger, they say, and you'll experience bending at full extension.
 Instead, use a ladder or platform when necessary.

 8. Extension Ladder

-If borrowing a ladder isn't an option, it might be worth buying a quality 12-foot multi-purpose aluminum extension ladder for around the house, or even a 22 footer for painting high ceilings, stairwells, and outdoors (depending on your budget).
-Make sure you've got enough indoor space to store your ladder because keeping it outside will cause rapid degradation and we want these babies to last a lifetime.
+If borrowing a ladder isn't an option, it might be worth buying a quality 12-foot multi-purpose aluminum extension ladder for around the house, or even a 22-footer for painting high ceilings, stairwells, and outdoors (depending on your budget).
+Make sure you've got enough indoor space to store your ladder, because keeping it outside will cause rapid degradation.
+We want these babies to last a lifetime.

 9. Platform or Scaffold